plusserver/docs/content/en/cloudhub/ordering-products.md

     Information on ordering products in the CloudHub
 ---

-## Step-by-Step guide to ordering products
+## Step-by-step guide to ordering products

 ### Step 1: Select a Product